safonovanastya/RussianFastPitch/README.md

 ## Post-processing
 ### About intonational constructions
-IC is a minimal intonational unit that distinguishes the phrase meaning.
-Traditionally, there are 6 intonation constructions, differing in the pitch movement on the five phrase parts: beginning, pre-accent, accent syllable, post-accent and final.
-Below one can find short descriptions with pictures showing different ICs (the accent syllable is highlighted with dotted lines).
+IC is a minimal intonational unit which determines the phrase meaning.
+It is traditionally to distinguish 6 types of intonation constructions, which are differing in the pitch movement on the five phrase parts: beginning, pre-accent, accent syllable, post-accent and final.
+Below one can find short descriptions with pictures showing all types of ICs (the accent syllable is highlighted with dotted lines).
-1. **The 1st IC**: a smoothly descending pitch movement.
+1. **The 1st IC**: a marginal pitch fall.
 It is typical for completed narrative sentence

 <img src="https://drive.google.com/uc?export=view&id=1ArYB6yaymZ1iO2Cxsctg7IWEZAzwe0X3" width="500">

-2. **The 2nd IC**: a sharp downward pitch movement with a slight rising in the pre-accent part.
-It is typical for interrogative sentences with a question word, appeals and expressions of will, and completed narrative sentences with a brighter accent (compared to IK-1).
+2. **The 2nd IC**: a sharp pitch decrease with a slight rise in the pre-accent part.
+This type of intonation uses in interrogative sentences with a question word, appeals and expressions of will.

 <img src="https://drive.google.com/uc?export=view&id=1xaYgFu4osb-3NJfVsggfqr7GtqRtBGOn" width="500">

 3. **The 3rd IC**: an ascending tone followed by a fall.
-Is used in general question, enumeration, incompleteness.
+Is used in general question, enumeration or incompleteness.

 <img src="https://drive.google.com/uc?export=view&id=1lEcoPwMR2N2-joX7Bkl4XMZelX9UBLyT" width="500">